Morris Friedell's Home Page

 - - - - - - - - - - - - - - - - - - - - - - - -

 It gradually became clear several years ago it that the severe cognitive decline which had previously seemed inevitable was not happening.
-Instead of preparing for a good death under adverse circumstances, I was free to put a lot of time and energy into reflecting on heavy subjects like death, aging, pain and money, into struggling with the demon of codependency and into working toward family healing.
+Instead of preparing for a good death under adverse circumstances, I was free to put a lot of time and energy into reflecting on heavy subjects like death, aging, pain and money, into struggling with the demon of codependency and into working toward family healing -- and ultimately into resuming the quest for love.

 - - - - - - - - - - - - - - - - - - - - - - - -